BeMoreHumanOrg/bemorehuman/README.md

 Contact us at hi@bemorehuman.org or visit http://bemorehuman.org

+## Contributing

+You can help by commenting on or addressing the [current issues](https://github.com/BeMoreHumanOrg/bemorehuman/issues) Feature requests are welcome, too.
+Check out the [discussions](https://github.com/BeMoreHumanOrg/bemorehuman/discussions) and ask away.

 ## Licensing

 bemorehuman is open source, released under the MIT license.
 See the LICENSE file or